-- Now, if your phone is low-end and you want the app to take up fewer resources, then you'll need to change the app's theme: In the top section to International, click on the "Skin" section, and choose the Skin called "re-Touched".
+- Now, if your phone is low-end and you want the app to take fewer resources, then you must change the theme of the app: In the section above to the International, click on the "Skin" section, and choose the Skin called "re -Touched ».

-- Now, so you can watch TV (free movies, free channels, and paid channels), we're going to have to install "Add-ons" or "Plugins".
-There are 2 ways to start with it: downloading them from the web browser or adding new repositories where we can find those channels.
+- Now, to be able to watch tv (free movies, free channels, and paid), we will have to install "Add-ons" or "Plugins".
+There are 2 ways to start with it: download them from the web browser or adding new repositories where we can find those channels.

-I will now explain the 2 methods, go to the one you find most convenient or easy to do.
+Next, I will explain the 2 methods, go to the one that you see more convenient or easy to do.

-- First, open your web browser from Android and enter this link (leads to my shortener, then to the link), and find the section "Part 3.
-Installing Add-on Adryanlist"
+- First, open your web browser from Android and enter it link (it leads to my shortener, then to the link), and locate the section "Part 3.
+Install Add-on Adryanlist"

 - Then go to the download link and download the Add-on.

-- Once it has downloaded, go to Kodi, go to the "System" section and enter the "Add-ons" section and click on the "install from a .zip file" section.
+- Once it is downloaded, go to Kodi, go to the "System" section and go to the "Add-ons" section and click on the "install from a .zip file" section.

 - Go to the place where the Add-on was downloaded.
-By default, the path can be "External storage>Download".
-Wait for it to be installed and you're done.
+By default, the path can be "External storage> Download".
+Wait for it to install and go.

-To watch the TV channels, simply open Kodi, go to the "Videos" section, then "Add-ons" and choose who you want to watch and that's it.
+To watch TV channels, simply open Kodi, go to the "Videos" section, then "Add-ons" and choose who you want to watch from and that's it.

-Add new repositories to find channels in Kodi:
+Add new repositories to find channels on Kodi:

-- Get into Kodi, then go to "System" and jump out of there right away.
+- Go to Kodi, then go to "System" and get out of there right away.

-- Then click on the "Add Source" option.
-Here you can enter a URL that contains channels available to Kodi.
+- Then, click on the "Add source" option.
+In it you can enter a URL that contains channels available for Kodi.

 For this example, enter "http://srp.nu" and click "Done".
-Then, click on the "Enter a name for this media source" section, the program will ask you to enter a name for that media URL, give it one that you can identify, and click "Done" again, and then click "Ok".
+Then, click on the "Enter a name for this media source" section, the program will ask you to enter a name for that media URL, put one that you can identify it, and click "Done" again, and then click "Ok".

-Once this is done, go back to Kodi's main screen, go back to "System" and then to "Add-ons", then go to "Install from a .zip file", and then, locate the name of the list you just put, enter it and then go to "Jarvis", then go to "all", and install the file you see.
+Once this is done, return to the main Kodi screen, go back to "System" and then to "Add-ons", then go to "Install from a .zip file", and then locate the name from the list that you just put, go into it and then go to "Jarvis", then go to "all", and install the file you see.

-Now, go to the same section of "System>Add-ons", and go to the section called "Install from a repository", and enter the repository you installed.
-Inside you will find many channels where you can find a variety of content.
-Click on the one you are interested in and install it.
+Now, go to the same section of "System> Add-ons", and go to the section called "Install from a repository", and enter the repository that you installed.
+Within it you will find many channels where you can find a great variety of content.
+Click on the one that interests you and install it.

-Once you have installed a channel, go to Kodi's main screen, go to "Video>Add-ons", and it will be available.
+Once you have installed a channel, go to the main Kodi screen, go to "Video> Add-ons", and you will have it available.